gkapfham/curriculum-vitae/README.md

 cd ../
 ```

-At this point, you can compile the CV using the following commands:
+As a reminder, you can compile the CV using the following commands:

 ```shell
 pdflatex curriculum-vitae-kapfhammer.tex